-(a) A school may weigh-in multiple wrestlers at each weight class for a dual-team event.
-A maximum of two contestants must be declared in each weight class at the time the lineup is presented to the head table.

-- (b) For a dual-team event, the coach may alter his line-up within the stipulations of NFHS Rule 4-4-2. - (c) For individually bracketed tournaments, one contestant in each weight classification for varsity competition must be declared, after the weigh-ins and during the coaches meeting prior to the start of the first day of competition.
+- (a) A school may weigh-in multiple wrestlers at each weight class for a dual-team event.
+A maximum of two contestants must be declared in each weight class at the time the lineup is presented to the head table. - (b) For a dual-team event, the coach may alter his line-up within the stipulations of NFHS Rule 4-4-2. - (c) A school will be limited to four (4) additional contestants in four (4) weight classifications with a maximum of 18 wrestlers for IBT varsity tournamednts.
+Both varsity entries will score points, however they will receive no bonus points when facing a member of their own team.
+This does not apply to our state series tournaments.
 Once a competitor's weight class is established, the competitor must wrestle at that weight class for the duration of the tournament in accordance with NFHS rule 10-2-2. - (d) In sub-varsity tournaments, however, a school may enter multiple contestants per weight class with one or the contestants in the weight class designated as the team scorer. - (6) Multi-School Wrestling Events: Multi-school wrestling events are of two types.
 The first is dual team events, where dual meets fees shall apply.
-The second is individually bracketed tournaments (IBTs) where the following requirements shall apply: - IBTs with up to 8 teams: minimum of 2 mats, 4 officials - IBTs with 9-16 teams: minimum of 3 mats, 5 officials - IBTs with 17-24 teams: minimum of 4 mats, 6 officials - · IBTs with 24-32 teams: minimum of 5 mats, 8 officials
+The second is individually bracketed tournaments (IBTs) where the following requirements shall apply:

+- IBTs with up to 8 teams: minimum of 2 mats, 4 officials - IBTs with 9-16 teams: minimum of 3 mats, 5 officials - IBTs with 17-24 teams: minimum of 4 mats, 6 officials - IBTs with 24-32 teams: minimum of 5 mats, 8 officials